micro-manager/mmCoreAndDevices/README.md

     MM_PROTOBUF_INCLUDEDIR: The include directory for Google's `protobuf`
     MM_PROTOBUF_LIBDIR: The lib directory for Google's `protobuf`
     MM_PROTOC: The location of `protoc.exe` for Googles `protobuf`
-    OutDir: The directory that build artifacts will be stored in.
+    MM_BUILDDIR: The directory that build artifacts will be stored in.
-    IntDir: The directory that biuld intermediates to be stored in.

 To see the default values of each property please view `MMCommon.props`